Contrary to popular belief, the best fitness marketing systems are not just about running Facebook ads or doing those “Deal of the Day” promotions.

 Why?
 When you see something on a consistent basis you are going to be thinking about it.
 It works like brand recognition.
 When you see a Starbucks coffee cup in the hand of a stranger you want a cup of coffee.
 When you see the binders with the labels LEADS and PROMOTIONS you will be thinking about these two vital elements of building a successful fitness business.

 When you have free time you need to be working on your marketing strategies.
-Once your fitness marketing plan binders are full you can work less and less.
+Once your plan binders are full you can work less and less.
 Each time you take an idea from the promotions binder then you should put a new one in.
 The same goes with leads.

 Eventually this will become such a habit that you will automatically focus on marketing your business.
 Until you start to automatically market your personal training business you need to have an ever present reminder to work on these two strategies.